-Examination of metallic samples or in-situ surfaces of artefacts under a metallurgical microscope can reveal much about the material, method of construction and the mechanical properties of an historic object, where even small changes in composition, heat treatment and mechanical working produce major changes in the visible crystal structure.
+Examination of metallic samples or surfaces of artefacts under a metallurgical microscope can reveal much about the material, method of construction and the mechanical properties of an historic object.
+Microscopy can indicate even small changes in composition, heat treatment, and mechanical working through the major changes it produces in the visible crystal structure.

-The underlying basis of the technique is that all solid metals are crystalline and may adopt a wide range of microstructures dependent on composition, mechanical working or thermal treatments.
-When prepared specimens are etched using appropriate reagents the crystalline structure is visible under an optical or electron microscope.
+The underlying basis of the technique is that all solid metals are crystalline and may adopt a wide range of microstructures dependent on composition, mechanical working, or thermal treatments.
+Specimens are etched using appropriate reagents, making the crystalline structure visible under an optical or electron microscope.